EsriCanada-CE/ecce-app-challenge-2015/CogsALPHA/README.md

 # About
 Contains information about the app.

+## Disclaimer

+We are not associated with any of the organisations,events, or programs presented in the app.
+The app was made for the purposes of the ECCE App Challenge.
+For the Pam Am Games data, both the data itself and the icons, we have contacted and informed them of our app.
+As of 06/03/2015 at 1:42 PM Atlantic Time, no reply was received from them.

 ## Data Sources

 **Toronto Pan Am Venues** - Retrieved as a shapefile from the [Toronto Open data website](http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=9e56e03bb8d1e310VgnVCM10000071d60f89RCRD)